 Teamwork Makes Solar Work

 Solar energy is a sensible choice for the sports industry.
-The switch helps reduce environmental damage and decreases risks associated with climate change.
-These benefits have led to 25 stadiums, arenas and raceways located in 12 states to invest in solar equipment.
+Turning the solar switch helps reduce environmental damage and decreases risks associated with climate change.
+These successes have led to 25 stadiums, arenas and raceways located in 12 states to invest in solar equipment.
 Thanks to these installations, facilities reduced the use of nearly 22,000 metric tons of carbon dioxide.

 Earning Extra Credit From the Sun